-First National Bancorp, Inc. and Subsidiaries (the "Corporation") provides a variety of financial services to individuals and businesses through its subsidiary bank, which has two branch locations and a main office in Kalamazoo, Michigan, one branch location in Grand Rapids, Michigan, and loan production offices in Lansing, Michigan and Holland, Michigan.
-Its primary deposit products are checking, savings, and term certificate accounts and its primary lending products are commercial loans.
-The Corporation also owns a Nevada captive insurance company which provides various insurance for the Bank and the Corporation by participating in a bank reinsurance pool.
+First National Bancorp, Inc. and Subsidiaries (the "Corporation") provides a variety of financial services to individuals and businesses through its subsidiary bank, which has two branch locations and a main office in Kalamazoo, Michigan; one branch location in Grand Rapids, Michigan; one branch location in Holland, Michigan; and one branch location in Lansing, Michigan.
+Its primary deposit products are checking, savings, and term certificate accounts, and its primary lending products are commercial loans.
+The Corporation also owns a Nevada captive insurance company, which provides various insurance for First National Bank of Michigan (the "Bank") and the Corporation by participating in a bank reinsurance pool.